 8. Too Much Text or Too Many Visual Elements

 Too many things on the cover become too hard to understand.
-It is easy to lose structure, hierarchy, and cover your best design elements with too many things.
+It is easy to lose structure and hierarchy.

-For covers that need to be abstract, this usually means a minimalistic design with only one visual and matching text.
+For covers that need to be abstract or simple(think Non-Fiction), this usually means a minimalistic design with only one visual and matching text.
 One cool visual is often more than enough.

 9. Low-Quality Images